 9.6.
 Undertake sufficient private study to maintain progress on your course(s).
 This will involve doing your own research to supplement our teaching materials.

 9.7.
 Submit work which is your own original work, clearly presented, and which is a true reflection of your knowledge and abilities.
-Students who commit plagiarism by submitting work that is not theirs will be removed from the course immediately, without refund of fees.
+Learners who commit plagiarism by submitting work that is not theirs will be removed from the course immediately, without refund of fees.
 We have a zero tolerance policy on plagiarism and cheating.